Sun Xiu (Jin dynasty): Early life and career

-Usurping the throne
+Sima Lun usurping the throne

 Removing Sima Yu and Empress Jia

-While in Luoyang, Sun advised Sima Lun to win the trust of Empress Jia (Jin's paramount leader at the time) as well as her family members Jia Mi and Guo Chang (郭彰).
+While in Luoyang, Sun advised Sima Lun to win the trust of Empress Jia (Jin's paramount leader at the time) as well as her family members Jia Mi and Guo Zhang (郭彰).
 Lun did so and quickly gained favour in the court.
 Lun was even confident enough to demand both Zhang Hua and Pei Wei's positions, but the two of them strongly refused to give their offices.

-In early 300, a group of officials was angered by the Empress Jia's decision to remove the Crown Prince Sima Yu.
+In early 300, a group of officials was angered by the Empress Jia's decision to remove the Crown Prince Sima Yu in February.
 They wanted to overthrow her, so they looked towards Sima Lun who possessed a strong army to stage a coup.
 They approached Sun Xiu, and Sun informed their plot to Lun.
 Lun agreed, and the plot was nearly set up.
 However, Sun advised Lun to wait a while longer until the Empress decided to kill Sima Yu, because he thought that Sima Yu would be detrimental to their future plans if he were to be restored to the throne.
 Sima Lun agreed and postponed the date of the coup.
 Sun sent a subordinate to spread a rumour of a plot to remove the empress and restore Sima Yu.
 Hearing this, Empress Jia sent her servants to eavesdrop around the palace, and her suspicions were soon confirmed.
 Lun and Sun then told Jia Mi that Sima Yu had to be killed in order to prevent his restoration.
-The Empress agreed with the idea, and Sima Yu was forced to commit suicide.
+The Empress agreed with the idea, and Sima Yu was forced to commit suicide in April; when he refused to do so, he was killed.

 Sima Lun launched his coup on the night of 7 May.
 That same day, Sun Xiu invited Zhang Hua to join him in overthrowing the empress, but Zhang refused.
 The coup was a success, and Empress Jia was placed under arrest.
 She was later forced to kill herself through poisoning.